prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for Handling async operations in Dart.
+Flutter demo for Deserialize JSON with the JsonSerializable package.
+Terminal CMD:-  flutter pub run build_runner build (for create g.dart file)
 ## Getting Started

 This project is a starting point for a Flutter application.